ichi4096/vivado-on-silicon-mac/README.md

 If you want to exchange files with the container, you need to store them inside the "vivado-on-silicon-mac-main" folder.
 Inside Vivado, the files will be accessible via the "/home/user" folder.

 You can allocate more/less memory and CPU resources to Vivado by going to the Resources tab in the Docker settings.

+### Notes

+If the installation fails or Vivado crashes, consider:
+- deleting the folder and go through the above steps again
+- establishing a more reliable internet connection
+- trying a different version of Vivado
+- increasing RAM / Swap / CPU allocations in the Docker settings.

+You may download via `git` instead of downloading the ZIP file and/or modify the scripts.
+The installation is wholly contained in the repository folder, which is exposed in the Docker container as the `/home/user` folder.

+Installation on external storage media may work but can cause issues, such as a file system (like FAT32, exFAT, NTFS) that does not support UNIX file permissions.

 ## Installing other software
 If you want to use additional Ubuntu packages, specify them in the Dockerfile.
 If you want to install further AMD / Xilinx software, you can do so by copying the corresponding installer into the folder containing the Vivado installation and launching it via the GUI. __Attention!__ You must install it into the folder `/home/user/Xilinx` because any data outside of `/home/user` does not persist between VM reboots.
 You can even skip installing Vivado entirely by commenting out the last line of `setup.sh`.
 I do not plan on supporting this out of the box.